macintacos/ever-present-filenames/README.md

 ## Features

+- Show the filename for each visible "split" in the IDE, even when tabs have been disabled.
 - Smart duplicate filename handling: shows distinguishing paths when multiple files with the same name are open
-- Blue dot indicator and italic text when file has unsaved changes
+- The UI shows when there are pending unsaved changes, as well as how many lines have been added / removed based on `git diff --numstat HEAD`.
+- Take the following actions using just your mouse:
-- Close files directly from the filename overlap by clicking on the file icon.
+  - Click on the file icon to close the file.
-- Customize the focused border color and font choices to fit in with your editor.
-- Left click on filename to reveal file in Project view
+  - Click on the filename itself to reveal the file in the Project Outline
-- Right click for context menu with options to copy file name, relative path, or absolute path
+  - Click on the numbered diff to open the diff view for that file
+  - Right-click on the filename to copy the path to the file

 ## Configuration